 Get as much value out of them as humanly possible before they become relics of a bygone era.
 That money can go right back into the “Get out of Debt” fund.

 21.Ask for help.

 If you are at the point of financial ruin, you may need more help than is immediately available.
-Spending can be addictive, and the accumulation of debt is dangerous, so please ask for help if it is going too far.
+Spending can be addictive, and the accumulation of debt (Our article on the emotional response to debt) is dangerous, so please ask for help if it is going too far.

 It also helps me get perspective on the things going on in my life.
-Compiling this list means that I have not only helped you, Dear Reader, I have found the secrets to my own success.
+Compiling this list means that I have not only helped you, Dear Reader, I have found a lot of aspects that I can apply to my own life.

 23.Go generic and save.